Build your Go image

 ...

-You can see that we have two images that start with docker-gs-ping.
-We know they are the same image because if you look at the IMAGE ID column, you can see that the values are the same for the two images.
+You can see that you have two images that start with docker-gs-ping.
+You know they're the same image because if you look at the IMAGE ID column, you can see that the values are the same for the two images.
 This value is a unique identifier Docker uses internally to identify the image.

-Let’s remove the tag that we had just created.
-To do this, we’ll use the docker image rm command, or the shorthand docker rmi (which stands for “remove image”):
+Remove the tag that you just created.
+To do this, you’ll use the docker image rm command, or the shorthand docker rmi (which stands for "remove image"):

 $ docker image rm docker-gs-ping:v1.0